National Parents Organization: History

-Family Court Reform
+Family court reform

 The National Parents Organization seeks to reform laws both at the state and the national level to encourage shared parenting.
 Most of the family court reform work is done by local affiliates on a state-by-state basis.

-In Kentucky, the National Parents Organization was involved in the 2018 passage of HB528, the nation's first presumption that shared parenting is in the best interest of the child.
+In Kentucky, the National Parents Organization, led by Matt Hale, was involved in the 2018 passage of HB528, the nation's first presumption that shared parenting is in the best interest of the child.
 In Virginia, the local affiliate led the campaign for House Bill 1351, requiring courts to consider shared custody arrangements.

 In 2016, the NPO affiliate in Missouri helped pass a law stating that judges may not give custody preference to a parent because of gender, age, or financial status.

 In Utah, the National Parents Organization was a catalyst for House Bill 35, which encourages family courts to more equally award physical custody after a divorce or separation.
 The bill passed in 2015.

 The organization has helped pass military parent-child custody legislation in several states and has introduced legislation protecting men and children against paternity fraud.
 Members have served on state child support guideline revision committees.